 These days, MDMA can be ingested orally or anally, snorted, and injected.
 It is interesting in its chemical makeup because it reacts much like a combination of amphetamines and hallucinogens.
-Although it does not create hallucinations, many people report having heightened senses during their high.
+Although it does not create hallucinations, many people report having heightened senses during their use.
 The amphetamine aspect consists of the increased heart rate, dilated pupils, and blood pressure increase.

 Studies have been performed to decide whether or not MDMA is as addictive as cocaine, and evidence so far points out that it is not.
 While animals in labs will choose to be administered MDMA, correlation to humans varies as they would for cocaine.
-Many people only use it in certain environments and situations such as concerts or rave parties.
+Many people only use it in certain environments and situations, such as concerts or rave parties.

 Ecstasy’s Effect on the Brain

-- Increased sociability and closeness
+- Increased heart rate and blood pressure